evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 Because it was so infamous, and out of strive to innovate, other tools appeared in Scala word since that.
 Most people still use sbt though.
 - http://www.lihaoyi.com/mill/ by Li Haoyi, from Databricks, whom I mentioned before,
-- https://github.com/propensive/fury by Jon Pretty from Propensive, a famous and very respected Scala developer.
+- https://github.com/propensive/fury by Jon Pretty from Propensive, a famous andv very respected Scala developer.

 In large mixed corporate environments where Scala is not the only backend